VatsaDev/unagami/README.md

 ## Problems / TODOs
    - More Data
-     - need more data, tends to imporve every time
+     - need more data, tends to improve every time
    - Better Math, and programming skills, and logical reasoning
-     - While better than NanoChatGPT, still nneds better abilities at math, programming, and logical reasoning
+     - While better than NanoChatGPT, still needs better abilities at math, programming, and logical reasoning
    - Summary and translations
   		 - While The model is getting better at staying on topic and summarzing, it still needs work, and the translations it makes are weak.